 Beyond teaching, Travis has also served as a Student Educator for the Armand Hammer Museum in Westwood, Los Angeles, where he developed and gave public tours of art exhibitions.
-In 2010, Travis worked internationally as an intern and guest English instructor at Ryugaku Journal, a Japanese publication targeted toward Japanese students interested in studying abroad in the US, UK, and Australia.
+In 2010, Travis worked internationally as an intern and guest English instructor at Ryugaku Journal, a Japanese publication catering to Japanese students interested in studying abroad in the US, UK, and Australia.

 Travis currently resides in Philadelphia and regularly flies to Atlanta to see his family.
-Outside of his academic work, he enjoys writing poetry, taking photographs, and traveling.
-He has been practicing Japanese taiko since 2008 and is currently a part of Kyo Daiko, a Philadelphia-based group.Twitter: @travisclau
+Outside of his academic work, he enjoys writing poetry, great meals, and traveling.
+He has a rescued grey tabby named (Freddie) Mercury.
+He has been practicing taiko drumming since 2008 and is currently a part of Kyo Daiko, a Philadelphia-based community group.Twitter: @travisclau